 Disaster CalFresh (D-CalFresh), federally known as the Disaster Supplemental Nutrition Assistance Program (D-SNAP), is a way to meet the temporary nutritional needs of disaster victims within a 30-day period, following a natural disaster such as a flood, fire, earthquake or any other natural disaster.
 D-CalFresh provides a month's worth of benefits on an Electronic Benefit Transfer (EBT) card which can be used to purchase food at authorized retail stores.
 D-CalFresh is only available when all of the following elements occur:

-A Presidential Declaration for Individual Assistance has been declared in the affected area;
+- A Presidential Declaration for Individual Assistance has been declared in the affected area;

-Commercial channels of food distribution have been disrupted and those commercial channels have been restored; and
+- Commercial channels of food distribution have been disrupted and those commercial channels have been restored; and

 The 58 County Welfare Departments (CWDs) administer CalFresh and in the event of a disaster administers D-CalFresh.
 The affected county is responsible for submitting an application request to implement a D-CalFresh or program waivers, whichever is the most appropriate response, to CDSS for review.
 CDSS will forward the application request to the United States Department of Agriculture, Food and Nutrition Service (FNS) for final approval.